Install and upgrade Azure Backup Server

 Upgrade from MABS V2 to V3

-MABS V2 is not a prerequisite for installing MABS V3.
+MABS V2 isn't a prerequisite for installing MABS V3.
 However, you can upgrade to MABS V3 only from MABS V2.

 Use the following steps to upgrade MABS: